 Stir in the mushrooms and cook for 2 minutes longer.

-Add the sour cream; heat through and serve over hot pasta or noodles.
+Add the optional sour cream; heat through and serve over hot pasta or noodles.

 The Gluten-Free Homemaker’s Gluten-Free Wednesdays

 Lynn’s Kitchen Adventures Gluten-Free Wednesdays

 The Tasty Alternative’s Allergy-Free Wednesdays

 Miz Helen’s Country Cottage’s Full Plate Thursday